 SHOW SPECIFIC QUESTIONS pertaining to entries etc. Contact SHOW HOSTS directly.
-Contact info can be found on the EVENTS page.
+Contact info can be found under the Events tab.

 SRCHA gets it...